presslabs/gitium/gitium/readme.txt

 Gitium requires `git` command line tool minimum version 1.7 installed on the server and `proc_open` PHP function enabled.

 Gitium is the latest element discovered in the [PressLabs](http://www.presslabs.com).
+Here you have the [Github](https://github.com/PressLabs/gitium) repository.

 == Screenshots ==